 Gold has drifted lower over recent weeks, pulling back 2.5 percent from its mid-October peak as expectations for a Fed interest rate increase were shored up by upbeat U.S. data.

-The metal is highly sensitive to rising U.S. rates, as these increase the opportunity cost of holding non-yielding bullion while boosting the dollar, in which it is priced.
+Gold is highly sensitive to rising U.S. rates, as these increase the opportunity cost of holding non-yielding bullion while boosting the dollar, in which it is priced.

 Holdings of the world`s largest gold-backed exchange-traded fund, SPDR Gold Shares, declined by just over five tonnes last week, data from the fund showed, after a 0.3-tonne outflow on Friday.